brbsix/brbsix.github.io/_posts/2015-11-29-bash-scripting-dos-and-donts.md

 **Why:**

 Bash has arrays, use them!
-Also, they will not break if array items contain spaces or newlines.
+Also, they will not break if individual items contain spaces or newlines.

 </div>